Batman: City of Crime: Plot

 After dealing with crime, Bruce Wayne heads to a gala called Waterfront Reclamation Project that was supposed to help low-income residents affected by the earthquake during No Man's Land.
 A young underage girl name Haddie McNeil tries to seduce Bruce, but he rejects her.
 Days later, Batman finds her dead due to overdose and the main culprit seems to be a young man name Mickey Gravesly.
 A group of criminals kill Mickey, and plan to dump his body in the river, but Batman arrives and brutally beats them up.
 He realizes that someone set Haddie's building on fire, and asks Tim Drake to help him.

-As Batman and Robin save people from the building (which is owned by The Penguin) they discover 5 pregnant bodies burned.
+As Batman and Robin save people from the building (which is owned by the Penguin) they discover 5 pregnant bodies burned.
 A woman finds out her daughter Cassie is missing, and goes to Gotham City Police Department for help, when suddenly Mr. Freeze barges in Joseph Hirsh's (an attorney) office.
-Mr. Freeze starts killing Joseph Hirsche and people randomly while Batman tracks down a man name Teddy Washburn who worked for Two-Face, The Riddler, and Black Mask's gangs to steal babies and sell them.
+Mr. Freeze starts killing Joseph Hirsche and people randomly while Batman tracks down a man name Teddy Washburn who worked for Two-Face, Riddler, and Black Mask's gangs to steal babies and sell them.
 He scares Teddy's wife and tries to track down people who knew Teddy; meanwhile a man who steals people's faces tries to kill Penguin but fails, triggering an explosion in Penguin's house.

-Tim Drake prevents a man name Eric Cushing from killing his own baby after Eric killed his own wife, while Mister Freeze captures a young girl and a priest in order to marry her.
-Ventriloquist receives a message from The Penguin, and orders his men to kill Mister Freeze.
-Batman investigates a man name Dr. Lovely who committed suicide about his connections with Mr. Freeze.
-Batman intervenes the fight between Mister Freeze and Ventriloquist's men, but someone shoots Mister Freeze's helmet before escaping.
+Tim Drake prevents a man named Eric Cushing from killing his own baby after Eric killed his own wife, while Mr. Freeze captures a young girl and a priest in order to marry her.
+Ventriloquist receives a message from The Penguin, and orders his men to kill Freeze.
+Batman investigates a man name Dr. Lovely who committed suicide about his connections with Freeze.
+Batman intervenes the fight between Freeze and Ventriloquist's men, but someone shoots Freeze's helmet before escaping.
 Batman defeats the thugs but realizes that the thugs dissolve after being defeated.
-The priest tries escaping from Mister Freeze, but Mister Freeze kills him before the kidnapped girl (whose name is Michelle Blake) incapacitates him right as Batman arrives on the scene.
-Elsewhere, two Gotham cops name Seargant Iver and Elliot try to solve the mystery, and they discover that Cassie is with Marcus who shot himself with a shotgun.
+The priest tries escaping from Freeze, but Freeze kills him before the kidnapped girl (whose name is Michelle Blake) incapacitates him right as Batman arrives on the scene.
+Elsewhere, two Gotham cops, Iver and Elliot, try to solve the mystery, and they discover that Cassie is with Marcus who shot himself with a shotgun.